Online Doctorate in (Clinical) Psychology – PhD Programs

 The main difference between a doctorate of psychology (PsyD) program and a doctorate of philosophy (PhD) program is the training emphasis.

 PsyD programs are focused on training graduates to become clinicians and focus heavily on clinical work.
-By contrast, a PhD program in clinical psychology prepares graduates to become scientist-practitioners and places more emphasis on research.
+A PhD program in clinical psychology, by contrast, prepares graduates to become scientist-practitioners and places more emphasis on research.

 Typical Admissions Requirements for Online PhD Programs in (Clinical) Psychology